-In general, factors that adversely affect the demand for oil products such as negative macroeconomic conditions, supply and demand for crude oil that result in price increases or increase in the cost elements of refining oil products such as cost of natural gas, electricity and costs from EU ETS, are detrimental to Group profitability.
+In general, factors that adversely affect the demand for oil products such as negative macroeconomic conditions, supply and demand for crude oil that result in price increases or increase in the cost elements of refining oil products such as cost of natural gas, electricity and costs from EU ETS, have a negative impact on Group profitability.
 Conversely, ample supply of crude oil and/ or a higher demand for oil products would lead to higher benchmark margins and profitability.